sttng/sd2snes/README.md

 that adds SPC7110 coprocessor support, ported from the [MiSTer SNES core](https://github.com/MiSTer-devel/SNES_MiSTer) by srg320.

-The SPC7110 is the rarest SNES coprocessor, used by only three commercially released games:
+The SPC7110 is used by only three commercially released games:

 * Tengai Makyou Zero (JP retail; English fan translation; Shounen Jump magazine variant)
 * Super Power League 4